Mesoscopic fluctuations in entanglement dynamics

 However, there are important differences between ordinary quenched disorders and the randomness emergent from entanglement evolution.
-As shown below, the latter has a strength $\sim 1/\sqrt{L}$ and diminishes for $L\rightarrow\infty$.
+As shown below, the latter has a strength $\sim 1/\sqrt{L}$ for noninteracting and $\sim {\rm e}^{-L}$ for interacting models, and thus diminishes for $L\rightarrow\infty$.
 This situation renders canonical mesoscopic theories based on diagrammatical \cite{Sheng05,Akkermans07} and field-theoretical \cite{Kamenev11} methods inapplicable, since they require the disorder strength to be independent of the sample size.
 In addition, because $C(t)$ is a (block-)Toeplitz matrix and very little \cite{Boglomony20} is known about the spectral statistics of random Toeplitz matrices, mesoscopic theories based on random matrix methods \cite{Beenakker97} are inapplicable either.
 Here we develop a different approach based on the modern nonasymptotic probability theory \cite{Boucheron13}, that relies merely on the statistical independence of the components of $\boldsymbol{\varphi}$ and applies to any $L$.
-A related approach has recently been used to find novel universalities in mesoscopic transport \cite{Tian18}.
+A related approach has recently been used to find novel universalities in mesoscopic transport \cite{Tian18}.\\

-Uncovering the random structure, we show that fluctuations in entanglement evolution exhibit intriguing universal behaviors, independent of microscopic details.
-First, when the variance ${\rm Var}(S)$ of the entanglement entropy $S$ as well as $L$ and $L_A$ (the subsystem size) are rescaled by appropriate microscopic quantities, the universal scaling law:

-follows.
-Second, the statistics of $S$ is universal and the distribution is asymmetric with respect to its mean $\langle S\rangle$, displaying a sub-Gaussian upper and a sub-Gamma lower tail.
-In particular, the probability for large deviation $\epsilon$ is
+{ { {\bf Fluctuation statistics.}}} Uncovering the random structure, we show that fluctuations in entanglement evolution exhibit intriguing universal behaviors for each class of models, independent of microscopic details.
+First, when the variance ${\rm Var}(S)$ of the entanglement entropy $S$ as well as $L$ and $L_A$ (the subsystem size) are rescaled by appropriate microscopic quantities, the universal scaling law: models follows, where $\beta$ is between $2$ and $4$, depending on both the initial state and system's parameters.
+Second, the distribution of $S$ has a universal shape, and is asymmetric with respect to its mean $\langle S\rangle$, displaying a sub-Gaussian upper and a sub-Gamma lower tail.
+In particular, for both classes, the probability for large deviation $\epsilon$ is